View Robert Bunn's Obituary on www.swtimes.com/ and share memories

 Robert Bunn

+Bob was a proud Rotarian; served as President; served on the board of directors; served with the interact club; was a Paul Harris Fellow and received recognition for Service above Self and Spirt of Service.
+He also served as President for the Pompano Beach Chamber of Commerce and The Florida Dental Academy.

+He retired in 1992.
+He was passionate about tennis, skiing and fishing (both off and onshore).
+He spent most of his retirement anchored in the Bahamas or in Arkansas or other states fishing with his family and friends.
+Bob worked hard and played hard and was a good friend to many.

-Memorial service will be 2 p.m.
-Saturday at 2608 Ramsgate Way in Fort Smith.
-Cremation arrangements are under the direction of Lewis Funeral Chapel in Fort Smith.
+A celebration of Bob's life will be held for family and friends at 2 p.m.
+Monday, March 2, 2020 at 2608 Ramsgate Way, Fort Smith.
+Cremation under direction of Lewis Funeral Chapel, Fort Smith.

-He is survived by his wife, Linda; two daughters, Gerri Bunn and Stephanie Kucklenski; a son, Steve Bunn; three stepsons, Duff, Joe and Glenn Sturgeon; four grandchildren; four great-grandchildren; five stepgrandchildren; and four stepgreat-grandchildren.